-Redirect to Another Page Using jQuery and Javascript
+Redirect to Another Page in jQuery and Javascript

-Javascript Auto-redirection to Another Page (Behaviour as HTTP Redirect)
+Redirect to Another Page Using window.location.replace() in Javascript (Behaviour as HTTP Redirect)

 When you put the below code to your website page.
-It will automatically take you to the mentioned URL page.
-The setTimeout() contains certain delay for smooth redirection.
+It will automatically take you to another page whose url is mentioned in the window.location.replace() as argument.
+You just have to mention the function inside the setTimeout() function for some delay.

 The above code is a javascript code for a redirect to another page.
 It takes a 10-second delay to take you to another page.